isc-rsingh/iris-load-data-api/README.md

 Application for loading data into InterSystems IRIS from a CSV file.
 Includes an Angular application and a data loading REST API that uses <a href="https://github.com/bdeboe/isc-sql-utils">IRIS SQL Utilities</a> for introspecting CSV files.

+> **Warning**
+> This only works for CSV files on the same file system as IRIS itself.
+Uploading the CSV file to a remote server is a desired future feature.

 ## Application Installation

 - Edit `src/environments/environments.ts` to match your install of the <a href="https://github.com/isc-rsingh/iris-load-data-api">data loading REST API</a>